MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 <br>

-1.	**Pre-Onboarding site:** A site for new hires, who have yet to officially join the company, to learn more about the company they have joined and to get ready for their official start date.
+1.	**New employee pre-onboarding site:** A site for new hires, who have yet to officially join the company, to learn more about the company they have joined and to get ready for their official start date.
 External guest access can be used for providing pre-start hires, with no corporate credentials, access to the Pre-onboarding site only.
-2.	**Corporate onboarding site:** A place for new hires to visit to get the information and connections they need to successfully onboard to the organization.
+2.	**New employee corporate onboarding site:** A place for new hires to visit to get the information and connections they need to successfully onboard to the organization.
-3.	**Departmental onboarding site:** A place for new hires to visit to learn more about the department they are joining, its people, culture, and priorities.
+3.	**New employee departmental onboarding site:** A place for new hires to visit to learn more about the department they are joining, its people, culture, and priorities.
 The Departmental onboarding site can be associated to an existing departmental hub.

 > [!NOTE]
 > To deliver a flexible and consistent new hire onboarding experience the NEO sites consists of **three different SharePoint site templates**, that are designed to work alone or as one cohesive and familiar experience for new hires.
 Sites must be provisioned individually, and then can be configured to [create a hub](https://docs.microsoft.com/sharepoint/create-hub-site) or [add a site to an existing hub](https://support.microsoft.com/office/associate-a-sharepoint-site-with-a-hub-site-ae0009fd-af04-4d3d-917d-88edb43efc05#:~:text=Associate%20a%20SharePoint%20site%20with%20a%20hub%20site.,to%20your%20site.%20You%20can%20...%20More%20items).
+> You must have site collection administrator permissions or higher to provision the New employee on baording sites.

 ## Step 1: Provision NEO sites